ddkryptonite/Excel-Data-Analysis-/README.md

 The Data is cleaned and reorganized

 ## 2.Filtering
-The table can be filtered by applyinh various filters using the arrows next to the Column names.
+The table can be filtered by applying various filters using the arrows next to the Column names.
 For eg : If you want to view activity by Manager Joao Silva, click the drop down menu on Manager and select only Joao Silva.

 ## 3. Descriptive Analysis
 Descriptive analysis is performed on selected elements.
 For instance: